arjunguha/stopify-aec/README.md

 4. Run `npm run build` and `npm link`.
 Make sure that the `stopify` executable is linked correctly and is available on the path.

+5. (For Macs) If you're running the harness on a macbook, install `gnu-time` from homebrew using `brew install gnu-time`.

 ## Running the harness
 In `<project-root>/benchmarks $`, run:
 ```